May 2026 Snapshot

 Key Insights

-Nonprofit Other leaders score highest on Stakeholder (4.3/5) and Growth (4.3/5).
+Nonprofit Other leaders score highest on Stakeholder (4.3/5) and Growth (4.1/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is meeting young men wherever they are, while their most pressing challenge is leaders treating all people the same way.
-They measure success through job mix: tracking % of quantity-1 and quantity-5-and-below jobs (82%, 96%) and make decisions using relevance filter - 'i don't want to be that guy' (out of touch), guiding efforts to stay connected to youth culture.
+Their leading priority is meeting young men wherever they are, while their most pressing challenge is coastal-based marketing teams misunderstanding or showing disrespect to core brand consumers in flyover country.
+They measure success through job mix: tracking % of quantity-1 and quantity-5-and-below jobs (82%, 96%) and make decisions using math check: calculate cost-benefit of taking a side—does brand positioning support it, or does it alienate existing consumers.
 Language that resonates includes "resilience", "proactive", and "interesting".

 What's changing for Nonprofit Other leaders?